tgrants/grade-check/README.md

 This app allows educators to share scores from a Google spreadsheet without giving students direct access to it.

+> [!WARNING]
+>
+> This project is in the early stages of development.
+Breaking changes may occur.

 ## Features

 <!-- Commented features are planned-->